The day ahead at WTCR Race of France

-Track action begins at WTCR Clean Fuels For All Race of France today (Saturday) with two free practice sessions and Qualifying.
+It’s raceday in the WTCR – FIA World Touring Car Cup with twin races at Circuit de Pau-Ville in store.

-Here’s a reminder of the key timings at Circuit de Pau-Ville, venue for rounds one and two of the 2022 WTCR – FIA World Touring Car Cup:
+Race 1 at WTCR Clean Fuels for All Race of France is up first from 13h10 CET with Race 2 following at 17h10.

 Ad